A Sporting Woman's quick guide to the Pelvic Floor

-Leaking isn't fun, nor is it normal.
+Leaking and/or pelvic pain isn't fun, nor is it normal.
 It's time to dispel the myth that this is just something that women should just put up with.
 If the thought of jumping on the trampoline or running down a hill make you feel a nervy about leakage, it's a sign to take notice of your pelvic floor control.
-Strengthening it through exercise is key.
+Diagnosing the cause of the problem, with the help of a specialist Women's Health Physio, is key.

 2) Weakness, pain and injury